- What is 10 DLC Messaging?

 - Their grace period for unregistered traffic ends on 1 June 2021

 - Unregistered traffic after 1 June 2021 is liable to be blocked

-- Has extended their grace period to launch 10DLC programs beyond the original 1 March 2021 date, to a new date to be determined
+- Has extended their grace period to launch 10DLC programs beyond the original 1 March 2021 date to 1 June 2021.

 - Pass through Fees: $0.003 (0.00249 euros)

 - Will provide 30-days notice before the new date, at which time the fees will begin, and we will ensure you are kept informed.

 Other Carriers Planning to Launch A2P 10 DLC

 Other wireless carriers are currently testing their solution and expected to follow suit and release their A2P 10DLC service in 2021.
 However, as soon as we hear more about the respective A2P 10DLC releases for other wireless carriers in the US, we’ll update you with what we know, how the changes will affect you, and what you can do to ensure the optimum benefits of your services and solutions with us.